videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/get-notified/meeting-events.md

 ### onMeetingLeft

 - These event is triggered when the meeting is left.
 - These event can be subscribed from the `useMeeting` hook.

+### onSpeakerChanged

+- These event is triggered when the active speaker in the meeting gets changed.
+- These event can be subscribed from the `useMeeting` hook.

+### onPresenterChanged

+- These event is triggered when the presenter in the meeting gets changed.
+- These event can be subscribed from the `useMeeting` hook.

 ### Usage